All planning checklists

 Ensure music levels are appropriate

-Keep an eye on music volume, especially if staying in residential areas.
+Keep an eye on volume, especially in residential forest villages.

-Be extra mindful of New Forest properties' strict noise policies, often enforced after 10 pm.
+Many New Forest properties enforce strict noise policies after 10 pm.

 Easy·Standard impact